I’m running for County Auditor to make government make sense for the people of Bartholomew County.

 VOLUNTEER →

-Help us talk with voters, share information, and build momentum across Bartholomew County.
+Talk with voters, share information, and help build momentum across Bartholomew County.

 VOTE →